 For the SDA market to prosper, housing developers and investors must have confidence in what to build, and where to build it.
 Read more >

 The Summer Foundation launched The Housing Hub website in August 2017, to connect people with disability to suitable housing vacancies.
 Read more >

 Separating Housing and Support

 Separating tenancy and personal support is critical to enabling choice and control for people with disability.
-The NDIA has indicated that in the short term tenancy and support should be ‘separable’, and that over time personal support providers should not also provide housing.
 Read more >

 Finding Tenants for SDA Providers